 - 1-2 cups non-chlorinated water, as needed

-- 2 tablespoons sauerkraut brine OR fresh whey OR 1 teaspoon additional sea salt
+- 2 tablespoons sauerkraut brine OR 1 teaspoon additional sea salt

-- Muddle the garlic and the lemon zest together with the sea salt.
+- In a medium bowl, muddle the garlic and the lemon zest together with the sea salt.

 - Rinse the fish, then cut them into 1/2-inch pieces.
 (If they're too big, you'll end up with lovely pickled fish, but not much sauce.)